 If you need to move to a far-away position it is often faster to get there by

-shells; in Emacs it is normally bound to C-backspace
+shells; in Emacs it is normally bound to C-backspace).
+C-d deletes the

 next character, and you don’t even need to bind it yourself.